ong-ck/tp/docs/team/ong-ck.md

     `CS2040CFile` name will allow users to be more aware of the content that needs to be studied.

     - **Highlights**: The implementation of this feature requires the checking of the topic that the specified `CS2040CFile` comes from.
-Afterwards, following an order that is pre-defined as a constant in `TopicManager` the `CS2040CFile`s within the topic and before will be printed.
+Afterwards, following an order that is pre-defined as a constant in `TopicManager`, the `CS2040CFile`s within the topic and before will be printed.
 Thus, a LinkedHashMap had to be used to maintain the order of the topics.
 The challenge thus comes from passing the list of topologically sorted notes to be printed from the `TopicManager` to `TopoCommand` to handle the printing.
 Thus, a method